avap455/GoGeddesGoWebsite/index.md

 Directions:
 The big idea or goal of the project

 Unique features of your project

 Screenshots or demos of your project

-Installation instructions (or link to the relevant portion of the README) Download links for your project
+Installation instructions (or link to the relevant portion of the README)

+Download links for your project

-A link to your project’s GitHub page
+X A link to your project’s GitHub page

-Information about you (to the extent you are comfortable) Attribution for any external resources you used
+Information about you (to the extent you are comfortable)

+Attribution for any external resources you used

 # You're neat-o!